whscienceteacher/whscienceteacher.github.io/README.md

 [Transcription and Translation](/transcriptiontranslation/) - **Biology** - Move base pairs around to transcribe off an open DNA sequence and then act as tRNA and bring in the right amino acid using a chart.
 I'm going to be honest.
 This app is so old I don't really remember making it but I tested it out and it seems to work fine. **There is a new, cleaner version of this that also show protein folding.
 See Dna to Protein above**

+[Bond Energy Happiness](/bondenergyhappiness/) - **Biology/Chemistry** - This is my attempt at dispelling the common misconception that breaking bonds releases energy.
+I tried to make it clear that it is the reforming of more stable bonds that release energy.

+[Acceleration Examples](/accelerationexamples/) - **Physics** - Many cars on screen showing different motions with acceleration.
+Each shows the distance and velocity graphs vs. time.
+I made many versions of this: [bus](/accelerationexamples/bus/), [bus2](/accelerationexamples/bus2/), [bus3](/accelerationexamples/bus3/).

 [Ants](/ants/) - **Physics** - Two ants run across the screen.
 Students use a ruler and stopwatch (included digitally) to find velocity and acceleration.
 It's like a physics problem but with a real moving object so all the quantities have meaning.
 There are many calculations that can be done of varying difficulty.
 [Ants II](/antsii/) has students estimate initial and final velocity by using sets of lines close together to see which ant has a higher acceleration.
 Ants II is also available with the [opposite outcome](/antsii/ii/) incase you want different sections to get different results.
 [Ants III](/antsiii/) shows both ants with constant velocitie.
 Students can use them to measure distance or see which ant is faster.
 Ants III is also available with the [opposite result](/antsiii/iii/) in case you want different sections to get different results.

 [Cars](/cars/)  - **Physics** - Three cars of different colors drive along a road.
 Students can time them and use calculations to determine their velocities.
 This version has all constant speeds but they start at different places.